 Outside of teaching, I often travel to visit my siblings, who are in the military.
 I go all throughout the country, including Hawaii and Alaska.
 When I am not traveling to visit family, I am exploring new hiking and backpacking trails all over the world.
 Journaling and being inspired by other people’s stories are the things that keep me balanced.
 Life is short; I enjoy being in good company."

-The flexibility at ColoCA allows students to apply their learning to everyday occurrences, whether that happens on a farm, in the garage, or while traveling or on an adventure.
+The flexibility at ColoCA allows students to apply their learning to everyday occurrences, whether that happens on a farm, in the garage, while traveling, or on an adventure.
 I enjoy being an integral part of the learning dynamics for the entire family.